Is It Safe for Americans to Travel to Colombia in 2026?

 The vast majority of scopolamine incidents involve people who broke one or more of these rules.
 They are almost entirely preventable.

-Is It Safe for Americans to Travel to Colombia, The Three Actual Threats to Watch Out For
+The Three Actual Threats to Watch Out For

 In order of likelihood for a typical American tourist in Medellín:

-What Americans Get Wrong About Colombia Safety
+What Most Visitors Get Wrong About Colombia Safety

 Medellín vs. Other Cities Americans Visit Without Blinking While Wondering Is It Safe For Americans To Travel To Colombia